 For more conservative investors, putting your money into a high-yield savings account or certificates of deposit (CDs) at a bank can create a steady stream of income with almost no effort.

-- Pros: They’re virtually risk-free up to a certain amount because of FDIC insurance, easily accessible, and normally take only a few minutes to set up.
+Pros: They're virtually risk-free up to a certain amount because of FDIC insurance.
+They are also easily accessible and normally take only a few minutes to set up.

 2. Peer-to-peer lending

-Peer-to-peer (P2P) lending is lending money directly to another person, essentially becoming a private bank for a borrower.
-As with a conventional loan, the borrower agrees to pay you interest at a predetermined rate and to repay the loan at some time in the future.
+Peer-to-peer (P2P) lending involves lending money directly to another person, essentially becoming a private bank for a borrower.
+The borrower agrees to pay you interest at a predetermined rate and to repay the loan at some time in the future.
 You can create the loan through a P2P lending site, such as Prosper or LendingClub.

 Generate passive income through your investments